PrabhakarG001/PrabhakarG001/README.md

 # 🧑‍💻 About Me

-I'm a **Second-Year B.Tech Computer Science student** passionate about building software, solving algorithmic problems, and understanding how modern software systems work.
+I'm a **Second-Year B.Tech Computer Science student** passionate about software development, problem solving, and learning how modern software systems work.

-I enjoy working across the stack — from building responsive interfaces and REST APIs to solving DSA problems, designing scalable systems, exploring DevOps, and experimenting with AI-powered applications.
+I enjoy building applications across the stack, solving **Data Structures & Algorithms problems**, exploring **System Design and CS Fundamentals**, and learning how applications are deployed and scaled using **DevOps & Cloud technologies**.

 ```text
 🎓 B.Tech CSE Student